AqwamCreates/DataPredict/docs/API/Models/QLearningNeuralNetwork.md

 # [API Reference](../../API.md) - [Models](../Models.md) - QLearningNeuralNetwork

-NeuralNetwork is a supervised machine learning model that predicts any positive numbers of discrete values.
+QLearningNeuralNetwork is a neural network with reinforcing learning capabilities.
+It can predict any positive numbers of discrete values.

 ## Stored Model Parameters